 - Video games count among the most popular responses to stress because they can be hugely helpful when it comes to channeling negative emotions and energy.
 There’s nothing more soothing than letting go of your anger and frustration in the virtual world!
 And feeling heroic while at it.

 - Quiet and introspective teens in the past sometimes keep personal diaries in which they pen down their secrets and struggles.
-Such diaries are for one’s own eyes only.
+Such diaries are for one’s own eyes only too, of course.
 But in today’s connected world, and for adults, modern diaries such as online blogs and journals, can help to make sense of one’s emotions.